victorvalle/lexicon-site-1/src/pages/docs/patterns/colors.md

 weight: 1
 ---

-Color palette defines a set of color to be used in the system.
+Color palette defines a set of colors to be used in the system.
 Each of the colors has a meaning and a purpose to create a robust a design system.

 ## Usage

 Colors have a huge impact in a system as they define the visual identity, they bring armony, they communicate, among other caracteristics.
 Lexicon defines the following color palette that you are free to change for your own.

 ### Primary colors
+an
 Primary colors define part of the visual identity of Lexicon as a system.
 These colors have been carefully thought to be easily combined and be sure that accessibility is well covered.

 ![set of 4 primary colors](../../../images/colorsPrimary.png)